 Albion Online Return Rate Explained

 Return rate is the most important number in Albion crafting and the one most new crafters completely misunderstand.
 It is not a flat discount.
 It is not a guarantee.
-It is a stack of four multipliers, and the gap between a new crafter (15% base) and a specialised one (80%+ effective) is where the entire profit crafting game lives.
+It is a stack of additive bonuses, and the gap between a new crafter (15% base) and an optimised one (~50% effective with focus) is where the entire profit crafting game lives.

 This page is the reference.
 Every other crafting guide on Albion Codex links back here when it needs to explain what return rate is doing under the hood.
 Read this once, bookmark it, and come back when you want to know exactly how much any one of the four layers is actually paying you.